 It is critical for organizations to make wise patenting decisions to protect themselves from gross infringements and costly disputes.
 Robyn-Leigh Merry, Partner at Dennemeyer & Associates South Africa, elaborates.

 Intellectual Property (IP) is, in many instances, one of the most valuable business assets.
 Brand Finance, in its report entitled "The 20 most valuable brands in the world in 2017", shows the estimated worth of a number of well known brands.
-Google tops the charts with an estimated worth of USD109.470 million, followed by Apple and then Amazon boasting similar figures1.
+Google tops the charts with an estimated worth of USD109.470 million, followed by Apple and then Amazon boasting similar figures.
 It is not surprising, therefore, that companies spend vast amounts of money protecting their intellectual capital.
 These protection strategies do not only apply to trademark protection but other types of IP as well.
 WIPO, in its recently released statistics for 2015, has reported that roughly 2.9 million patent applications were filed in 2015 with the Asian regions receiving the bulk of these filings.
-The top filers for this period were ZTE Corporation, Huawei Technologies Co Ltd and Qualcomm Incorporated2 and the most notable technology field was electronic communication, which comes as no surprise.
+The top filers for this period were ZTE Corporation, Huawei Technologies Co.
+Ltd. and Qualcomm Incorporated (WIPO: IP facts and figures – Total applications and growth in applications) and the most notable technology field was electronic communication, which comes as no surprise.
 Patent wars have been rife in the electronic communications realm during the past few years, with major corporations viciously defending their territories in protracted litigation in various jurisdictions.
 Massive IP portfolios are generally held by the larger corporations.
 However, it is unrealistic for many patentees even to consider patenting their invention in every country in the world, as not only does this become prohibitively expensive, but such a strategy may not be practical given the market drivers in different regions of the world.

 Patent wars have been rife in the electronic communications realm during the past few years!
 Nevertheless, it is completely unrealistic for many patentees even to consider patenting their invention in every country in the world, as such a strategy may not be practical given the market drivers in different regions of the world.